cruzgerman216/CTC-FE-Code-Labs/C09-study-guide/review.md

 - **Local Storage:** _Local Storage_ is a type of web storage located in the browser that persists data even after page reload

-- **API:** An _API (Application Programming Interface)_ is a software intermediary that allows two applications to talk to each other

-- **ECMAScript:** _ECMAScript_ is a standard the company _ECMA_ created of which JavaScript is built from and continues to implement and improve upon.
-ECMA has been shortened to ES as in ES6 or ES7.

 - **Variable:** A _variable_ is a container that holds a value or piece of reusable data

-- **Scope:** _Scope_ in programming refers to the area or space where a specific element, data, variable, or value is useable.
-The two types of scope are _Local_ and _Global_.

-- **Hoisting:** _Hoisting_ means the movement of a variable or function to the top of its scope during its execution

-- **Closures:** A _Closure_ is a reference to the local scope when code has been executed out of the surrounding state.
-A closure gives you access to an outer function’s scope from an inner function.
-Closures are handy in cases where you want to use data encapsulation, create higher-order functions or built-in JavaScript methods like `.map()` or `.filter()`.

-- **this:** The _this_ keyword in JavaScript is notorious for being difficult to explain.
-It ("this") refers to different things depending on its execution context.

-- **Design Pattern:** A _design pattern_ is a blueprint and a set of best practices on how to solve a problem and structure your application in a software engineering project.

-The three types of design patterns are **creation patterns** (ways to create objects), **structural patterns** (ways to manage relationships between objects), and **behavioral patterns** (interactions between objects).

 - **Asynchronous Code:** _Asynchronous code_ is a programming model where operations occur in a non-sequential fashion.

-- **Memoization:** _Memoization_ is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs are given.

-- **Spread Operator:** The _spread operator_ is a way to expand iterates (arrays, objects, and strings) into a single argument _spread_ across one by one.

-- **Rest Operator:** The _rest operator_ is a way to collect all remaining elements in an array of arguments on a function call.

 ---